stanislavsa/smart-woocommerce-search/README.txt

 == Description ==

-= Improve customer experience and boost your sales with Instant Ajax WooCommerce search plugin for WordPress websites.
+= Improve customer experience and boost your sales with Smart Ajax WooCommerce search plugin for WordPress websites.
 Powerful, amazing and efficient! =

 [Read more](https://yummywp.com/plugins/smart-woocommerce-search/).